 MIDI Synth Pedals & MIDI Guitars

 Earlier in the article, when defining synth pedals, I contrasted the input control of a typical guitar synth pedal with that of a typical synth.
-Whereas the synth pedal was controlled by the guitar audio signal, the “regular” synth was controlled by a keyboard and/or MIDI.
+The guitar audio signal controlled the synth pedal; the “regular” synth was controlled by a keyboard and/or MIDI.

 Well, there are also synth pedals for guitar and bass that work on MIDI (Musical Instrument Digital Interface).